AirHelp: AirHelp+ Membership

 AirHelp+ is AirHelp’s annual membership program that helps passengers when they face flight disruptions.
 Members pay no fees when AirHelp secures their compensation.
 They also get a range of additional benefits, such as 24/7 live chat support from experts, AirPayout insurance: an extra €100 paid within hours of your flight problem.
 AirLuggage insurance: €100 compensation for a lost or delayed bag.

 Technology

 To substantiate claims against airlines, AirHelp compiles information from multiple databases to verify the circumstances relating to the flight disruption.
-This helps build a seamless customer journey and ensures that the company is at the top with an incredible success rate, winning air passenger claims.
-The company also uses AI to check passengers' eligibility against the reason given by an airline to reject a claim, often due to weather conditions.
+Additionally, the company uses AI to check passengers' eligibility against the reason given by an airline to reject a claim, often due to weather conditions.
 Airlines then have to offer proof that a flight was disrupted due to weather.

 AirHelp is an early adopter of advanced process automation and AI and reported to have four bots that assist with claims: "Herman", "Lara", "AgA", which reviews all initial claims, and "Docky", which automatically requests additional travel documentation from passengers.